OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 By the end of this chapter, you should be able to:

-- Understand what steps are involved in end-to-end compliance based on the given example.
+- Explain the steps involved in end-to-end compliance based on the given example.
 - List the common artifacts to be created and distributed along with the software package to meet the Organization’s view of the required obligations.

 ## Enterprise Process